Our 2024 Program

 If you could put your grief into the weight of clay, what would that feel like?
 In this workshop, you will be able to create a Kopi, a traditional mourning cap that is made out of clay and worn on the head.
 It is traditionally worn after a loss all day every day, anywhere from a couple of weeks, months or until it falls off your head.
 This experience of creating and wearing your Kopi will allow you to express and feel the weight of grief.
 That grief can be anything from losing a loved one, loss of land, language or cultural practices, which are all things to be mourned.
 Please bring leaves, flowers, ash, or any other natural material to represent your grief on your Kopi.

 People are looking for simpler, more natural and cost effective alternatives to burial.
 Land is finite and burial is often too expensive for many Australians.
 Shrouded cremation and human composting are new modes of body deposition that are becoming increasing popular around the world.
-Come and learn more about them!
+Come and learn more about them and how we can implement them as available choices?

 We all know a little more than we think, when it comes to caring for each other.
 In communities, we have been serving each other in death for thousands of years and this workshop is an invitation to consider what that means to us today.
 We will come together to consider what home funeral is, what it could look like and how we can pool our wisdom to help make it happen for each other.